dreamking60/d3-start-to-finish-leanpub/manuscript/01 Introduction.md

 Energy Explorer will be built using **HTML**, **SVG**, **CSS**, **JavaScript** and **D3**.
 HTML, SVG, CSS and JavaScript are standard technologies used to build websites and web applications.
 Practically every website (or web application) you visit is built from these four technologies.
 D3 is a JavaScript library that helps you build interactive data visualisations.
 It offers advanced functionality such as adding, removing and updating DOM elements, transforming data into shapes and animating between application states.

 This book requires that you’re reasonably proficient in HTML, SVG, CSS and JavaScript.
-If you think your knowledge of these technologies needs a boost I  recommend reading my [HTML, SVG, CSS & JavaScript for Data Visualisation](https://learn.createwithdata.com/books/html-svg-css-and-javascript-for-data-visualisation/) book.
+If you think your knowledge of these technologies needs a boost I  recommend reading my [Fundamentals of HTML, SVG, CSS & JavaScript for Data Visualisation](fundamentalsbook) book.